 Hybrid meetings and training sessions – are you prepared?

-The pandemic has required nearly all of us to improve our skills in running virtual sessions.
-However, the question that’s coming is: how do you lead a meeting or training session in which you could have as many in-person attendees as you do virtual ones?
-These so-called “hybrid sessions” will require us to effectively and appropriately merge in-person and virtual strategies.
+How do you lead a meeting or training session in which you could have as many in-person attendees as you do virtual ones?
+These “hybrid sessions” require you to effectively and appropriately merge in-person and virtual strategies.

 Contact Me About Leading Hybrid Meetings & Training Sessions